Genetics and Epidemiology

 A family history is one of the most important risk factors for glaucoma, and this project has been studying families with glaucoma for over 15 years.
 This work has been supported by the National Eye Institute and is currently funded by two grants (NEI EY009847, and NEI EY0 015872).
 Dr. Wiggs is the principle investigators for this study.
 The overall goal of this project is to identify the genetic factors responsible for glaucoma.
 Genetic factors that are known to contribute to glaucoma can be used to develop novel methods to screen patients at risk for glaucoma and to diagnose and treat patients with glaucoma.
 We are actively recruiting patients and family members for this study.
 Eligible participants should meet the following criteria:

-If eligible, you and your family members will receive a free eye exam either at the Massachusetts Eye and Ear Infirmary.
+If eligible, you and your family members will receive a free eye exam either at Massachusetts Eye and Ear.
 If your family, or a family you know, is interested, call the Family History of Glaucoma Project Study line for more information at: (800) 368-8143.

 Gene-Environment Interaction in Glaucoma Project

 For chronic progressive diseases such as glaucoma, genetic and environmental factors are likely to work together to cause blindness.
 The goal of this study is to identify environmental factors that contribute to glaucoma and to investigate the interactions between environmental factors and genetic factors in the disease.
 This project is funded by the National Eye Institute (EY015473).
 Dr. Pasquale is the principle investigator of the study.